 - Vitamin B12 level

-- Levels of antibodies against IF or the cells which make IF
+- Levels of antibodies against IF or the cells that make IF

 The goal of treatment is to increase your vitamin B12 level: